cesar-santamaria/sendero/README.md

 **Tech used:** React, Material UI ,Redux Toolkit, Express, MongoDB, NodeJS

 The beginning of this project started with a logo design that I created using Adobe Illustrator and Photoshop.
-Im a visual person so I like to work around a certain concept before jumping into the code.
+I like to work around a certain design before jumping into the code.
 Once I had the planning and wireframes completed I began on the backend of the application using Insomnia to test my routes to a MongoDB database.
 After the backend setup I started working on the frontend where I had to learn Material UI with every component I built.
 I also wanted to challange my ability to learn something new which is why I decided on utilizing Redux Toolkit as my state managment.

 ## Optimizations